NA-varez/Nixie_Tester_IN-1_IN-12A/README.md

-## Notes
+## Notes to Self and Helpful for Others

 A board outline only needs to be created when you want the shape of the board to be different than the basic rectangle that is automatically created as a gerber .GM file.
 If you want rounded edges or something, then a board outline is required to define that.
 The reason I am explaining this is when I sent this board to fab, JLC pcb contacted me wondering if I wanted the board outline to be defined by the .GKO or .GM gerber.
 Turns out

 In the future I will look at the gerber files and NC drill files more closely with Gerber Viewer 7.0 to understand each layer's existence and purpose.
-In a future commit I will remove the outline from the keepout layer (.GKO to prevent any confusion or delay when getting board fabbed.
+In a future commit I will remove the outline from the keepout layer .GKO to prevent any confusion or delay when getting board fabbed.

 <!-- ROADMAP -->